 The postmodern era has witnessed a profound shift in our understanding of the self.
 Traditional narratives and institutions that once provided a sense of stability and coherence have been subjected to relentless deconstruction.
 While this critical analysis has exposed power imbalances and challenged oppressive systems, it has also arguably contributed to a growing sense of fragmentation and disorientation in Western societies.

-The erosion of grand narratives, coupled with the rise of individualism and consumerism, has given rise to the isolated "I," an egoic-self defined primarily by personal experiences, desires, and material possessions.
+The erosion of grand narratives, coupled with the rise of narcissistic individualism and consumerism, has given rise to the isolated "I," an egoic-self defined primarily by personal experiences, desires, and material possessions.
 This "I" is often detached from any sense of collective identity or shared purpose, adrift in a sea of relativism and subjective truths.

 While this emphasis on individual autonomy can be somewhat liberating, it can also lead to a sense of isolation and alienation.
 Without a grounding in tradition, community, or a broader sense of meaning, the isolated egoic "I" can become lost in a fragmented world, struggling to find a sense of belonging or purpose.